nicklan/tglgrid/README.md

 reports about success and/or failure of running this in other environments.

-It's probably easier to just look at these screenshots:
+It's probably easier to just look at these screenshots.

+Some Grids:
 ![tglgrid screenshot](https://github.com/nicklan/tglgrid/raw/master/screenshot/tglgrid.png)
+The help dialog:
 ![tglgrid screenshot](https://github.com/nicklan/tglgrid/raw/master/screenshot/help.png)

 The included help patch should explain things thoroughly as well.